Metro Manila Skyway: Stage 3

 Two significant accidents occurred during construction.
 On August 18, 2019, a coping beam collapsed on vehicles on the North Luzon Expressway, delaying southbound traffic; no injuries were reported.
 A February 1, 2020 fire at the San Miguel Yamamura Packaging Corporation plastic plant in Pandacan caused a 300 m portion of Stage 3 to collapse, creating a long delay of the project.
 Fire damage required reconstruction of pierheads and replacement of the burnt girders, delaying the 2020 opening of the segment from April to November.
+Also, the planned opening was delayed amidst lockdowns due to COVID-19.

 The northbound Buendia–Quirino portion opened on July 20, 2018.
 The Buendia–Plaza Dilao segment was partially opened toll-free on July 22, 2019, and the northbound exit ramp to Quirino Avenue opened on December 23 of that year.
 On October 13, 2020, San Miguel Corporation announced the final concrete pouring and completion of Skyway Stage 3.
 Due to rain, however, the asphalt overlay was delayed.
-On December 29, the remaining segment of Stage 3 (to NLEX) partially opened.
-It was inaugurated on January 14, 2021, and became fully operational the following day, toll-free until July 12.
+On December 29, the remaining segment of Stage 3 up to NLEX partially opened.
+It was inaugurated on January 14, 2021 by former President Rodrigo Duterte, and became fully operational the following day, toll-free until July 12.
 While work on the expressway was being completed, Stage 3 was closed daily from 10:00 pm to 5:00 am (PST) daily.
 The segment opened around the clock in August 2021.
 Some toll plazas and entrance and exit ramps were closed from April 5–8 and May 24–28 for system tests by the Toll Regulatory Board (TRB).

-Work on the elevated 1.2 km link connecting the Skyway with the NLEX Connector began on January 28, 2021, after delays due to right-of-way issues.
-Other entry and exit ramps were planned to open during the next few months.
+Work on the elevated 1.2 km link connecting the Skyway with the NLEX Connector began on January 28, 2021, after delays due to right of way issues.
+Other entry and exit ramps were later opened during the next few months.
 Toll collection began on July 12, 2021, after delays in toll approval and an operating permit.
+On December 28, 2024, the Maria Clara northbound off-ramp in Quezon City was opened.

+In December 2022, it was reported that Metro Pacific Tollways Corporation (MPTC) would take over the spur of Stage 3.
+They sent a letter to the DPWH about requesting to build the 1.2 km interconnection structure.
+MPTC also wants to build the connector road itself while looking for an alternative alignment that can cross the Pasig River.